About Chris

 Chris also contributed a new story about Lewis Carroll’s characters Tweedle Dum and Tweedle Dee for the book Return to Wonderland in 2019, and he and Greg wrote a poem called the Hope-o-potamus for the charity project the Book of Hopes during the Covid lockdown.

-Chris lives in London with his wife, their son and a cat called Mabel.
+Chris lives in London.
 If he ever has any spare time he likes playing the guitar and going for long walks in the hills.